 To learn about college policies, practices, and procedures, as well as answer any questions you may have, new students who plan to earn a degree, certificate, or transfer must complete Lassen College's orientation.
-Online orientation can be found under perspective students tab on the LCC website.
+Orientation must be done before you can register for classes.
+Online orientation can be found under new students tab on the LCC website.
 For more information please call 530.251.8842.